trytouca/trytouca/sdk/cpp/Readme.md

 test completed in 565 ms
 ```

-If and when we change the implementation of is_prime, we can rerun the test
+If and when we change the implementation of `is_prime`, we can rerun the test
 and submit the new results for the new version to the Touca server.
 The server
 takes care of storing and comparing the results submitted between the two
 versions and reports the differences in near real-time.

-## Recap

 This approach is effective in addressing common problems in the following
 situations: